Posted on March 5, 2014

 My notes from a recent trip to Tokyo and Kyoto.
 Written on Kodak Tri-X.

 Posted on July 18, 2013

 A number of you, after seeing my previous series from Afghanistan, noticed (and commented on) the absence of women.

-Here, a woman is a man’s property just like a donkey, and as such to be used and abused.
-Failing to accept a husband’s authority (even when imposed with violence) can result in jail, or in the worst case in a new, more terrible life begging in the street, with the same dignity as garbage.
+Here, a woman is a man’s property just like a donkey.
+Failing to accept a husband’s authority (even when imposed with violence) can result in jail, or in the worst case in a new, more terrible life begging in the street, stripped of all dignity.

-Basically no women in Afghanistan get married because they’re in love.
+Not many women in Afghanistan get married because they’re in love.
 Most of them are married off, meaning that at an age of 15 – 20 they are sold by their own parents to the best offeror, a man who not unusually is 20 or 30 years older.
-An exceptionally fortunate girl may stay home a little longer, study and even get herself a job, as long as each step is discussed with – read decided by – her parents.
+A more fortunate girl may stay home a little longer, study and even get herself a job, as long as each step is discussed with – read decided by – her parents.
 She may not exactly get married off, but will be engaged to and eventually marry the first man who proposed himself (to her parents) convincingly enough.
 Once engaged, she’ll even be allowed to date her fiancé, in her mother’s or aunt’s presence, of course.

 To foreign visitors, the women of Afghanistan are melancholic silhouettes of an intense blue moving along dusty road sides, alone or a few steps behind their husbands.
 I wish I had had the opportunity to talk to those women, to ask them about their lives and dreams or wish them a brighter future.
 I couldn’t.
 That chador of blue polyester, worn every single day from their puberty on, is an impenetrable barrier, and not only for the relieving breeze in the intense summer heat..

 Posted on May 31, 2013

 Fayzabad, north-eastern province of Badakhshan, in president Karzai’s Afghanistan.